rogerallen/stm32disc_synth1/README.md

 - create new project in STM32CubeIDE
 - select STM32F407VG-DISC1 board as starting point
 - said "no" to initializing board connections to the default setup.
-- create git repo to track (via terminal)
+- create git repo to track
+- add generated files